Dryer repair

 Why is the dryer still noisy after I replaced the felt seal?

-The felt seal may not have been the only worn part.
+The felt seal may not be the only worn item.
 Drum rollers, glides, the idler pulley, or a damaged blower wheel can also cause noise and may need inspection.